9wings/MuJi/status_report2.md

 * Downloaded and edited starter code for DeepAffects(emotion detection API)

 **Challenges and Issues Faced**
+* Get the links of the nav bar to work
 * Connecting to Spotify API
 * Understanding how to use the DeepAffects